 Pulmonary Research Group

-At Winthrop-University Hospital, scientists and specialists at the Pulmonary Research Group are pursuing a better understanding of lung diseases through dedicated, on-going research studies.
+At NYU Winthrop Hospital, scientists and specialists at the Pulmonary Research Group are pursuing a better understanding of lung diseases through dedicated, on-going research studies.

 Pulmonary disease refers to many disorders affecting the lungs, including asthma, chronic obstructive pulmonary disease (COPD), lung cancer, infections like influenza, pneumonia, tuberculosis, and many other breathing problems such as sleep apnea, pulmonary fibrosis and sarcoidosis.
 Collectively, lung diseases are the #3 cause of deaths in the United States, causing one in seven annually.